Have you encountered a pressure gauge with two entry ports where pressure can be applied?

 Calibration Setup of a differential pressure gauge ( Dwyer Magnehelic Gauge)

-In this post, I will present to the calibration setup for a Dwyer Magnehelic differential pressure gauge.
-But the principle is the same and can be applied to all including a differential pressure transmitter, the only difference is the output which is digitally displayed and the applied pressure is converted to an electrical signal (4-20ma) going to a PLC.
+In this post, I will present the calibration setup for a Dwyer Magnehelic differential pressure gauge.
+The principle of calibration is the same with a differential pressure transmitter, the only difference is that the output is digitally displayed and the applied pressure is converted to an electrical signal (4-20ma) going to a PLC.

 This type of pressure gauge should be calibrated using a pneumatic pressure source or pump where-in the fluid used to create pressure is a gas or air.
 This is to protect most of the differential gauge from possible contamination or blockage since it only requires a small amount of pressure.

 Differential Pressure Gauge Calibration Procedure